Program Policies

 To receive Tulane credit for coursework abroad, students must comply with all policies of the host institution.
 Students are strongly encouraged to retain a personal copy of all work submitted abroad and relevant course syllabi until all grades and courses have been posted to the official Tulane transcript.

-If students audit a course while abroad, that course will not be officially recorded and the audit will not receive credit.
+If students audit a course while abroad, that course will not be officially recorded and the audit will not receive credit at Tulane.

-Students are held to the academic polices of their host institutions.
+Students are held to all polices of their host institutions.
 Grading policies, exam dates and academic performance expectations are determined by the partner school.
 Students are responsible for meeting the host university's performance expectations and for following the institution's processes and policies regarding grades and credit.
-Tulane will not overrule another instructor's evaluation or another institution's policies.
+Tulane will not intervene nor overrule an instructor's evaluation or another institution's policies.
 Any questions or issues students have concerning a grade earned abroad must be directed to the host university.

 It normally takes three-quarters of the semester following the exchange semester to transfer grades, classes and credit earned abroad.
 It may take even more time for students with unique and individual situations.
 If students have questions about the course approval and credit transfer process, please contact a study abroad advisor.